Health & Wellness

 - has been within 6 feet of with someone who has confirmed COVID-19 in the last 14 days

-- and that exposure was longer than 15 minutes
+- and that cumulative exposure was longer than 15 minutes over a 24-hour period

 - or encountered that exposed person anytime between the two days before COVID-19 symptoms began to the time the person was isolated.
 (For people with COVID-19 who have no symptoms, this includes two days before the person with COVID-19 was tested.)

-If a person believes they have had close contact to someone who has a confirmed case of COVID-19, they must quarantine for 14 days since contact; 14 days is the window of time in which exposure can lead to disease.
+If a person believes they have had close contact to someone who has a confirmed case of COVID-19, they must quarantine for 14 days since the last time of contact; 14 days is the window of time in which exposure can lead to disease.
 During this time they should watch their health for signs of fever, cough, loss of taste or smell, shortness of breath or other COVID-19 symptoms.
-Following the DOH guidelines, they should not go to work, childcare, school or public places during these 14 days.
+These scenarios from the CDC provide guidance on the length of time one would need to quarantine following known exposure.
+Following the DOH guidelines, a person should not go to work, childcare, school or public places during the quarantine.
 If a person develops symptoms of COVID-19 during their quarantine, they should seek testing.
-Consider testing at day 7-10 even if no symptoms are present.
+Consider testing at day 7-10, even if no symptoms are present.
 Note, a negative test does not shorten the required 14-day quarantine period.
 The school will provide Connected Learning at home through this period.
 Here is more guidance provided by the King County Health Department: When Can My Child Return to School?

 Q: What if a child or staff member develops symptoms of COVID-19?